Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 This administration is a complete fraud.

-As Paul Ryan points out, even Sunday on the Sunday shows, discussing all of these salient points about the budget, our solvency.
+As Paul Ryan points out, even Sunday on the Sunday shows, discussing all of these salient points about the budget, our solvency, they send out a campaign guy, David Fluff.

-Of course, they're all frauds too, but still, they didn't even make any pretense.
+But still, they didn't even make any pretense.

-We're not gonna fix Medicare.
+We're not going to fix Medicare.

-Obama would rather give hundreds of billions of dollars to environmentalist wackos and invest in what he knows to be a totally fraudulent enterprise, that being green energy, as a suitable, capable replacement for current energy source.
+Obama would rather give hundreds of billions of dollars to environmentalist wackos and invest in what he knows to be a totally fraudulent enterprise, that being green energy, as a suitable, capable replacement for current energy sources.

 There is no replacement for oil right now.